Runtime-Terrorz/runtime-terrorz.github.io/index.md

 As we progress through the development of this web application, our vision for the layout of our application will reflect the following pages:

-- Sign in/Sign up Page
+- Sign in/Sign up
 - Landing Page
-- Add Order
+- Add Order Page
 - Inventory Page
-- Edit Inventory
+- Edit Inventory Page
-- Dispense
+- Dispense Page
+- Multi-Dispense Page
+- Low-Report Page

 Admin and Super Role:
-- Manage Accounts
+- Manage Accounts Page
-- Log History
+- Log History Page

 Features encapsulated in the pages:
 - Notifications